zachpino/realtimespace/week6/query.md

 Replace the `group` values with the cities you would like to map and paste in your API key.

 Check the console and evaluate if the data came through!
+You should see a set of several Javascript objects ready for your use.

-You should see a set of several Javascript object ready for your use.
+Let's [draw some circles](draw.md) with that data.